In Cisco Switches, it is configured to prevent Port Security layer 2 attacks, and unauthorized persons prevent from accessing the network.

 For example, it is difficult to maintain security at a high level on a large network.
 You should evaluate each step and take steps accordingly.
 An unauthorized user who is physically trying to access from the outside must not be able to connect his or her computer to a Switch on the network.

-How to Enable Port Security
+How to Enable it?

 You can use the switchport port-security command to enable Port Security on the Switch.
 After using this command, you must also set the action on the port in case of violation.